donnyquixotic/oft-contract-tools/README.md

 ## Parse ABI Script

 This script parses the specified abi json file (located in the `/abi` directory) and returns a list of function signatures and corresponding human readable methods.
+This can be useful for interpreting unverified contract transactions.

 ### Params